beginnerprivacy/beginnerprivacy.com/content/articles/how-to-remove-yourself-from-data-brokers/index.md

     image: https://github.com/PrintN.png
 excludeSearch: false
 ---
-Data brokers collect and compile vast amounts of personal information about you from a variety of sources to create detailed profiles.
-These profiles can be used for targeted marketing, advertising, and may even [affect your credit or insurance rates](https://www.npr.org/sections/health-shots/2018/07/17/629441555/health-insurers-are-vacuuming-up-details-about-you-and-it-could-raise-your-rates)—often without your direct knowledge or consent.
+Data brokers are an often invisible industry, gathering personal information from public records, online activities, and even social media profiles.
+These companies can create detailed profiles on nearly anyone, and the reach of their databases extends far beyond what most people realize—affecting everything from targeted ads to [credit and insurance decisions](https://www.npr.org/sections/health-shots/2018/07/17/629441555/health-insurers-are-vacuuming-up-details-about-you-and-it-could-raise-your-rates).

 ### Removing Yourself From Data Brokers
 Regaining control over your personal data involves a few key steps, from identifying where your data lives to submitting removal requests.
 Here’s how to approach it: